Evaluating the Effectiveness of Personalized Medicine with Software: Methods

 \subsection{Future Subjects}

-The implementation of this procedure for future individuals is straightforward.
+The implementation of this procedure for future patients is straightforward.
 Using the RCT data, estimate $f$ to arrive at $\fhat$.
-When a new individual, whose covariates denoted $\x_*$, enters a clinic, our estimated decision rule is calculated by predicting the response under both treatments, then allocating the treatment which corresponds to the better outcome, $\dhat(\x_*)$.
-This final step is graphically illustrated in the top left of Figure~\ref{fig:method_illustration}.
+When a new individual, whose covariates denoted $\x_*$, enters a clinic, our estimated decision rule is calculated by predicting the response under both treatments, then allocating the treatment which corresponds to the better outcome, i.e. $\dhat(\x_*)$.
+This final step is graphically illustrated in the top left of Fig~\ref{fig:method_illustration}.

+It is important to note that $\dhat(\x_*)$ is built with RCT data where treatment was allocated randomly and without regard to the subject covariates.
+In the example of the first order linear model with treatment interactions, the $\gamma$ parameters have a causal interpretation --- conditional causation based on the values of the moderating covariates.
+Thus $\dhat(\x_*)$ reflects a treatment allocation that \emph{causes} the response to be higher (or lower).
+We reiterate that this would not be possible with observational data which would suffer from elaborate confounding relationships between the treatment and subject covariates (see discussion in Sections~\ref{sec:background} and \ref{subsec:future_directions}).